cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 **Solution**: see [installation instructions](/cloudlinux_os_components/#installation-instructions-for-cpanel-users) for cPanel users

-In the LVE Manager v.6.0.6-1 the diagnostic tool can not catch problems with CageFS.
+In the CloudLinux Manager v.6.0.6-1 the diagnostic tool can not catch problems with CageFS.
 See [installation instructions](/cloudlinux_os_components/#installation-instructions-for-cpanel-users) for cPanel users.